-Sanyo VPC-HD2 Xacti Review
+Sanyo VPC-HD2 Xacti full review

 You may be forgiven for shooting extreme close-ups of your bristly bits, such is the similarity of the Sanyo VPC-HD2 Xacti’s design to that of a single-headed Philishave.
 That said, its pistol-grip styling feels much better than that of familiar, side-handed digital camcorder grips.